xuankimtran/docs-1/pages/katalon-analytics/docs/agents.md

 An Agent manages a local server for executing the scheduled Test Runs in a Local Test Environment.

-Katalon TestOps supports compatible Agents for different execution environments.
+Katalon TestOps supports compatible Agents for different executing environments.

 Once you install the Agent in your local test machine, you have created a Local Test Environment for Test Runs execution.